weaversa/cryptol-course/labs/Language/Basics.md

 thrown in.

 **EXERCISE**: The Cryptol interpreter command `:type` (or `:t` for short) is very useful for helping understand types.
-Use this command in the interpreter to discover the types of the following variables.
+Use the `:type` command in the interpreter to determine the types of the variables defined below.
+(*Recall that these variables have been instantiated as part of `:load`ing this module.*)

 ```
 varType0 = False
 varType1 = [False]
 varType2 = [False, False, True]
 varType3 = 0b001
 varType4 = [0x1, 2, 3]
 varType5 = [ [1, 2, 3 : [8]] , [4, 5, 6], [7, 8, 9] ]
 varType6 = [ [1, 2, 3] : [3][8], [4, 5, 6], [7, 8, 9] ]
 varType7 = [ [1, 2, 3], [4, 5, 6], [7, 8, 9] ] : [_][_][8]
 varType8 = (0b1010, 0xff)
 varType9 = [ (10 : [12], [1, 2 : [4], 3], ([0b101, 7], 0xab)),
              (18 : [12], [0, 1 : [4], 2], ([0b100, 3], 0xcd)) ]
 ```